| | | |

 Fresh Fruit:

 Incorporate fresh fruits into your high blood pressure diet to increase your intake of fiber, electrolytes like potassium and magnesium, and antioxidants.
-There are numerous delicious foods that support healthy blood pressure levels.
+Numerous delicious foods support healthy blood pressure levels.
 Check them out here.

 Lean Proteins: